BryanTeves/portfolio/README.md

 ### Code structure

 I used React together with SASS to make the whole site.
-I used the json-server library to store all my projects datas, didi it with the main objective in maintenance, since once I change just a few lines, I can update the whole projects page all at once.
+I used a React Context to store all my projects datas, didi it with the main objective in maintenance, since once I change just a few lines, I can update the whole projects page all at once.

 ### Design